By the physicians of Amanecia Health | Updated April 27, 2026

 Related: Read our follow-up on the NPR report on peptide restrictions and what it means for patients.

 On February 27, 2026, HHS Secretary Robert F. Kennedy Jr. publicly addressed FDA action on a group of peptide substances that had been on the FDA’s Category 2 restricted compounding list.
-The companies that originally nominated those peptides for that list have since withdrawn their nominations, and the peptides come off Category 2 effective April 23, 2026.
+The companies that originally nominated those peptides for that list have since withdrawn their nominations.
+The FDA announced the action on April 15, 2026 (Federal Register notice April 16), and the peptides come off the Category 2 list effective April 23, 2026..
 The FDA’s Pharmacy Compounding Advisory Committee will review whether to officially clear any of them for compounding at its July 23-24, 2026 meeting.

 For patients who rely on peptide therapy for recovery, immune support, metabolic health, and longevity, this is significant news.
 But it also comes with an important caveat that isn’t getting enough attention: this regulatory change is not the same as FDA approval, and how you access these therapies matters just as much as whether you can.